-At Club Mahindra Munnar, they even had a mini-golf course that she enjoyed playing on thoroughly.
-In many ways, the fact that she was happy and entertained helped me preserve my sanity when I just wanted to relax and read a book, or watch a movie in the comfort of my 5-star hotel room.
+At Club Mahindra Munnar, they even had a mini-golf course that she thoroughly enjoyed playing on.
+In many ways, the fact that she was happy and entertained helped me preserve my sanity when I just wanted to relax and read a book, or watch a movie in the comfort of my five-star hotel room.

 If possible, always read up on the child-friendly activities or excursions at the hotel or destination of your choice before you make a booking, so you know what options you can expect in terms of entertainment.
 If none exist, you could always carry a few board games or fall back on the trusty old iPad to keep them entertained.